-The oldest company founded in California and still in business today is Ducommun, Inc. The business was founded in 1849, a year before California became a state, when Charles Louis Ducommun opened a watch repair shop in Los Angeles during the Gold Rush.
-Only 29 years old when he arrived in Los Angeles, Ducommun was originally from Switzerland, and, after having lived in New York, Alabama and Arkansas, decided to come west like thousands of other “49-ers,” hoping to find gold and his own fortune.
-Life for Ducommun was not initially good for him until that time.
-A case of smallpox blinded him in one eye.
-His arduous nine-month overland trip from Arkansas nearly cost him and fellow party members (including future California Governor John C. Downey) their lives from starvation.
+The oldest company founded in California and still doing business today is Ducommun, Inc. It was founded by Charles Louis Ducommun in 1849, a year before California became a state, when he opened a watch repair shop in Los Angeles during the Gold Rush.
+Only 29 years old, Ducommun when he first arrived in Los Angeles, he was from Switzerland, and, after living in New York, Alabama and Arkansas, came west like thousands of other “49-ers” to find gold and fortune.
+Life for Ducommun had not been particularly easy until then.
+A case of smallpox blinded one eye.
+His grueling nine-month trip from Arkansas was almost fatal for him and fellow overland party members (including future California Governor John C. Downey) as they barely evaded starvation.

-When Ducommun arrived in Los Angeles (population 1,600), it had already become a gateway for miners headed to the gold fields in the north.
-Rather than head north like so many others, he decided to remain in Los Angeles and open his little watch-repair shop on what was then Commerce Street (approximately near the present-day corner of Main Street and Aliso Street in the Los Angeles Civic Center).
-He began serving the increasing flow of newcomers to California and Los Angeles.
-As the city rapidly grew, he expanded into hardware and general goods and prospered with the city.
-In 1871, he helped found Farmers and Merchants Bank, the first bank in Los Angeles, and joined in founding the city’s water board.
-His clock and meteorological instruments were those used to keep official time and weather data for Los Angeles.
-His business fully participated in every economic boom that came to Los Angeles during the 19th century.
-Present-day Ducommun Street, running a block south and parallel to the 101 Freeway, between Alameda Street and the L.A.
-River, is named for him.
+When Ducommun arrived in Los Angeles (population 1,610 in 1850), it was already a gateway for miners headed to the gold fields in the north.
+However, rather than continue north like so many others, Ducommun chose to remain in Los Angeles.
+He opened a little watch-repair shop on what was then Commerce Street (near the present-day corner of Main Street and Aliso Street in the Civic Center).
+He began serving customers among the growing flow of newcomers into and through Los Angeles.
+As the city grew, he expanded into hardware and general goods and prospered.
+In 1871, he helped to found Farmers and Merchants Bank, the first bank in Los Angeles, and participated in founding the city’s water board.
+His clock and meteorological instruments were used to keep the city’s official time and weather data.
+Every 19th century economic boom that came to Los Angeles added to the success of his business.
+Present-day Ducommun Street, running a block south and parallel to the 101 Freeway (between Alameda Street and the L.A.
+River) is named for him.

-Ducommun died in 1896, leaving his company to his sons.
-In 1907, the business was incorporated as Ducommun Hardware Company, engaged in distributing metals from eastern mills.
-This led the company into the armaments industry when the country entered World War I in 1914.
-By the 1920s, the company supplied the rapidly-growing film industry and, during the latter part of the decade, joined with the aviation industry, another new, expanding economic sector in Los Angeles.
-Ducommun products were part of the Spirit of St. Louis that Charles Lindbergh flew for his historic 1927 transatlantic flight.
-During the World War II, Ducommun Inc. supplied the aviation and ship-building war industries.
-After the war, the company became a public-stock corporation and, by 1950, became the largest distributor of metal materials in the Pacific.
-In the 1960s, as with every new economic wave in Los Angeles over the previous century, Ducommun entered the newly expanding aerospace industry.
+Ducommun died in 1896, leaving his business to his sons.
+In 1907, the company was incorporated as Ducommun Hardware Company, engaged in distributing metals from eastern mills.
+As the country entered World War I in 1914, the company found itself in the armaments industry.
+By the 1920s, it also supplied the rapidly-growing film industry and, toward the end of the decade, further expanded into the new aviation industry.
+Ducommun products were part of the aircraft Spirit of St. Louis, flown by Charles Lindbergh on his historic 1927 transatlantic crossing.
+During World War II, Ducommun Inc. supplied both the aviation and ship-building war industries.
+After the war’s end, the company became a public-stock corporation and, by 1950, was the largest distributor of metal materials in the Pacific.
+In the 1960s, as with every new economic wave in Los Angeles in the previous century, Ducommun entered the newly expanding aerospace industry.

-The last of Charles Ducommun’s descendants left the company’s management in 1977, although family members continued to remain the company’s largest shareholders.
-By 1981, the company sold off its last metals business to focus on its aerospace/electronics business.
+The last of Charles Ducommun’s descendants in company management left in 1977, although family members still remain the company’s principal shareholders.
+By 1981, the company sold off the last of its metals business to focus on its aerospace/electronics business.

 In 2017, Ducommun, Inc., after 168 years in Los Angeles, moved its corporate headquarters from Los Angeles County to Orange County, apparently to ease the commute of some company executives.
 It continues to operate as a supplier for aerospace, defense and other industries.